 Far away from the crowds, in a magical world known only to a select few, the Peppercombe valley is rich in wildlife and our secret.

 Overbeck's convalescent story is a journey into Britain's war torn past and the courageous men and women that fought to keep spirits high during World War One.

 A small and compact cottage garden - a perfect spot to relax and unwind.

-Over two special days in June we're sharing Greenway's connections with the Second World War, when the house was requisitioned and used first to house child evacuees and then by the US Coastguard.
+On Thursday 6 June we shared Greenway's connections with the Second World War, when the house was requisitioned and used first to house child evacuees and then by the US Coastguard.